Find a Good Vet

 - Safe options for controlling parasites, both external and internal.

 - Learn which signs of illness during your puppy’s first few months.

 - Ask about when you should spay or neuter your dog.

 Shop for Quality Food

-I use and recommend PEDIGREE Brand Puppy Food for the first 6 months.
+I currently use and recommend VICTOR Brand Dog Food for all of our dogs and puppies.
+It is a very high quality dog food that is manufactured locally.
 Look for a statement from the Association of American Feed Control Officials (AAFCO) on the packaging to ensure that the food you choose will meet your pup’s nutritional requirements.

 Here’s a helpful guide I have put together from my experience for you to use in feeding your new Fur Baby

 - Age 6-12 weeks – 4 meals per day